albirrkarim/react-speech-highlight-demo/README.md

 ### What i want?

-Recently, I want to implement the text-to-speech with highligh the word and sentence that are being spoken on my website.
+Recently, I want to implement the text-to-speech with highlight the word and sentence that are being spoken on my website.
 Then i do search on the internet. but i can't find the npm package to solve all my problems, and also i don't want to use paid subscription to some TTS API.

 I just want some powerfull package that work on all platforms and good voice quality.